-The Sungei Buloh Nature Park (1 Neo Tiew Crescent, +65 793 7377) is a great place for bird-watching, being a regional stopover for birds on their North-South migrations.
+Sungei Buloh Nature Park in the wetlands just south of Buloh Island in Singapore is a great place for bird-watching, being a regional stopover for birds on their North-South migrations.
+An 87-hectare wetland reserve, the park is a little less than an hour's ride by car from the centre of town.

-There's a visitor centre, boardwalks and bird-watching hides, from which you can spot night herons, or the white-breasted water hen.
-Also keep a lookout for various species of butterflies, mud-skippers and monitor lizards.
-If you're interested in aquaculture, prawn and fish farming is carried out in the park.
+Besides birds, keep a lookout for various species of butterflies, mud-skippers and monitor lizards, as well.
+If you're interested in aquaculture, you can also find prawn and fish farming carried out in the park.
 Admission to Sungei Buloh Nature Park is S$1.